 There is also more labor and finishing work involved in building a gunite pool.
 Seasonal conditions, including the time of the year and temperature, may also affect these types of pools and how long they take to cure.

-And, just like the other types of construction, the time will vary depending on several factors such as the project’s complexity and the number of inspections required.
+Also, just like the other types of construction, the time will vary depending on several factors such as the project’s complexity and the number of inspections required.

 7 other factors to consider when installing a pool